5-Light Wireless Fence Tester

 - The tester will light up according to the voltage at that location on the fence.

 - Disconnect ground wire and fence wire from energizer.

 - Touch the top of the tester onto the top of the fence terminal on the energizer.

 - The tester should light up to 6000 volts or more.

 You must be logged in to leave a review.
 Please sign in.

-I love this tester I use it daily to test my fencing I really recommend everyone who has a Electric fence to get one!!!
+I love this tester I use it daily to test my fencing.
+I recommend everyone who has an electric fence to get one!

 Rebecca H from Oregon